nebari-dev/nebari-slurm/docs/remotedev.md

 Or it may be easier just to edit/copy the jupyterhub_config.py file to /etc/jupyterhub directly.
 Similarly with source files, or it should also be possible to only run the relevant ansible steps.

-To run ansible directly only on tasks tagged 'conda' and 'jupyterhub' on the master node, run this within the nix shell on the gpu2 machine:
+To run ansible directly only on tasks tagged 'conda' and 'jupyterhub' on the master node, run this within the nix shell on the gpu machine:

 ```
 ansible-playbook -i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory --private-key=~/.vagrant.d/insecure_private_key -u vagrant -l hpc-master --tags="conda,jupyterhub" ../../playbook.yaml